Oracle Licensing

 What a ULA Covers and Typical Terms:

-The end-of-term certification is the critical moment: You must provide Oracle with a formal count of all deployments of the ULA products as of the end date, which becomes your fixed license allotment in the future.
-Anything deployed beyond the certified number post-ULA is unlicensed if you miscount or forget something.
+The end-of-term certification is a critical moment: You must provide Oracle with a formal count of all deployments of the ULA products as of the end date, which will become your fixed license allotment in the future.
+Anything deployed beyond the certified number after the ULA is unlicensed if you miscount or forget something.

 Certification Challenges: